Norway Royal Salmon

+Norway Royal Salmon ASA was a Norwegian fish farm company, headquartered in Trondheim, Norway with a sales office in Kristiansand.
+After nearly 30 years of operation, the company merged with SalMar in 2022, with SalMar acquiring all of NRS's assets and operations.
+While the aquaculture activities were incorporated into SalMar, the trading activities became part of Visscher Seafood Group.

 Norway Royal Salmon was established by 34 Norwegian salmon farmers in 1992.
 The philosophy behind Norway Royal Salmon was to build a totally integrated fish farming chain in order to take full control over quality in all parts of the business.
 In the years that have passed since the start, the company has stuck to its business plan and has grown by acquiring and taking over various aquaculture companies.
 Today Norway Royal Salmon is a fully integrated salmon farming company with full control of the process from smolt to the market place.
 The company is a leading producer of sustainable salmon and is listed on the Oslo Stock Exchange.
 It sells about 70,000 tons of salmon every year.
 This equates to almost 1 million salmon meals per day, all year round.